 If it was not already evident, SCALE-UP classrooms differ widely from their traditional counterparts.
 The approach by SCALE-UP towards student engagement, teacher preparation, and teacher-peer relationships are notable examples of this.

 In a traditional classroom, where note-taking and test-taking are the two primary student responsibilities, active engagement is not widely encouraged.
-Since those students are practicing passive engagement, their roles can be summed up as listener, note taker, and general observer.
+Since those students are practicing passive engagement, their roles can be summed up as listeners, note-takers, and general observers.

 Although the level of preparation is often dictated by the specific class, teacher, and topic, it goes without saying that the level of necessary preparation in a SCALE-UP classroom is significantly greater than that of a traditional classroom.
 This is primarily due to the rigors of a discussion-based environment.
 It’s much easier to skate by without preparation when a traditional class period solely entails note-taking, as opposed to SCALE-UP’s more involved expectations.

-In SCALE-UP classrooms, classmates are no longer just the unnamed persons sitting around you, as is the case in traditional classrooms.
-In the case of SCALE-UP, on the other hand, your classmates and your relationship with them is integral to both the learning success and your success therein.
+In SCALE-UP classrooms, classmates are no longer just the unnamed persons sitting around you, as is the case in many traditional classrooms.
+Your classmates and your relationship with them is integral to both the learning success and your success in a SCALE-UP environment.
 This is true in the context of not only group work, but also attendance, responsibilities, and sources of information and leadership.

 Case in point, in traditional classrooms, classmates are encouraged to compete between one another for a limited number of high scores, particularly if there is a curve present.
 In SCALE-UP, the relationship is 100% collaborative.
 The same goes for responsibilities, which is determined within the context of a group setting, and therefore affects one’s willingness to be absent or tardy.
 This also holds true for information sources and leadership, since SCALE-UP classrooms diffuse the professor-centric focal point and encourage students to rely on one another in equal measure.